School of Humanities

 - A writing sample (Writing samples are typically an undergraduate research paper or a chapter from a Master thesis.
 Ideally, the writing sample should not exceed twenty-five pages in length.
 The writing sample should highlight your ability to make a historical argument and use primary and secondary evidence to support it.
 You should submit a “clean” copy without any instructor comments.)

-All materials MUST be submitted through the online application system.
+All materials must be submitted through the online application system.
 Apply here.

 Funding and Assistantships